walterrowe/magick-frames/README.md

 The following new options add solid border styles.

-The width of the solid border will be 1.5 percent in pixels of the length of the longest edge of the picture (ie. a 3000px long edge will have a 45px border).
-The interior pin-stripe will be 2 pixels wide.
-If a watermark is added to a solid border then the border on the watermarked edge will be extended to include the watermark.

 - (NEW) Option ` -so ` applies a plain solid border with pin-stripe between picture and border
 - (NEW) Option ` -sl ` places an image-based watermark to the plain solid border
 - (NEW) Option ` -st ` places an text-based watermark to the plain solid border